 Now, I don’t really blame B for this because what he did is probably fairly common (he’s the second out of 5 kinky play partners I’ve experienced it with).
 We hadn’t done enough communicating before we played – we hadn’t done enough communicating before we met – and that was as much my fault as it was his, but I’m not certain how much difference it would have made if I had made my boundaries clear up front because there have been times when he hasn’t seemed to ‘hear’ my communication.

-I was lying face down over his lap at the end of our play session, relaxing and winding down, when he slipped his hand between my legs, pointed out how wet I was, and started to finger me.
+I was lying on my stomach at the end of our play session, relaxing and winding down, when he slipped his hand between my legs, pointed out how wet I was, and started to finger me.
 I roused myself enough to tell him not to do that, and he stopped.

 Which should have reassured me.
 At least, I told myself it was reassuring.
 I now had clear evidence to support trusting that he’d stop when I told him too.
 That was a good thing, and it should increase my confidence and trust.